mortezakowkabi/jcb-persian-documentation/021-Tweaking-MySQL-Demo-Data.md

 ## Overview

 In Joomla Component Builder (JCB), **MySQL Tweaks** provide a flexible way to control which demo or dummy data gets included when compiling your component.
-This is especially helpful when maintaining **multiple versions** of the same component, where some versions require example data and others don’t.
+This is especially helpful when maintaining **multiple versions** of the same component, where some versions require example data and others don't.

-This guide uses the **“Editing a Component”** example to explain how the MySQL tweak works, how to use it effectively, and when to ignore it.
+This guide uses the **"Editing a Component"** example to explain how the MySQL tweak works, how to use it effectively, and when to ignore it.

 ---